matsevkoVM/matsevkoVM/README.md

 <p>
 My name is Viktor.
 I am passionate about software development and I am always eager to learn new technologies and programming features.
 I have completed several online courses in Java development.
-I have knowledge in Java, Spring Framework, understanding of OOP principles, algorithms and data structure, API and client-server architecture.
+I possess knowledge in Java, the Spring Framework, a strong understanding of Object-Oriented Programming (OOP) principles, proficiency in algorithms and data structures, as well as expertise in API and client-server architecture.
 </p>

 👨‍💻My educational projects with JAVA: